 San Bernardino is also home to the Little League Western Region Headquarters and hosts the regional playoffs each year, with 14 teams from 13 western states playing for the chance to advance to the Little League World Series for the national title.

 Another sports venue is the San Bernardino Soccer Complex, one of only a few premier soccer facilities in Southern California.
 Currently under a million dollar renovation, the 50-acre complex offers 17 full sized soccer fields including 4 lighted championship fields.
-Operated by the Elmore Sports Group as of November 2015, the complex hosts home games of the newly formed soccer team, the Southern California Sports Club.
-SoCal SC is a member of the National Premier Soccer League (NPSL) and competes in the West Region's Southwest Conference.
-The complex provides increased revenue to the local economy from use of the local restaurants and hotels.
-The arts and entertainment scene continues to thrive in San Bernardino.
+Operated by the Elmore Sports Group, the complex serves as the training center for the Southern California Sports Club, a member of the National Premier Soccer League (NPSL) competing in the West Region's Southwest Conference.

 The arts and entertainment scene continues to thrive in San Bernardino.
 There are multiple art, performing art and

-concert venues in the City such as, the historic California Theater, Sturges Center for the Arts, Roosevelt Bowl, National Orange Show Events Center, San Manuel Amphitheater and the Garcia Center for the Arts.
+concert venues in the City such as, the historic California Theater, Sturges Center for the Arts, Roosevelt Bowl, National Orange Show Events Center, Glen Helen Amphitheater and the Garcia Center for the Arts.

 The City’s historic California Theater, which opened its doors in 1928, hosts Broadway plays and musicals that light up the stage each year.
 The theater is also the home of the San Bernardino Symphony Orchestra.
 Today, the Orchestra, one of the oldest and most prestigious in the region, consistently reaches unmatched standards of musical performance under the dynamic leadership of Music Director and Conductor Frank Fetta.

 One of the city’s most popular events is the annual Return to the Route 66 Rendezvous.
 In the 1930s, Historic Route 66, which runs through downtown San Bernardino, was the first highway to link Chicago and the Midwest to Southern California.
 Today, the event coordinated by the San Bernardino Area Chamber of Commerce, unites the region’s car culture community and draws thousands of people.
-This event is complete with exhibits, vendors, food booths, live entertainment and a Cruisin’ Hall of Fame.
+This event is complete with exhibits, vendors, food booths and live entertainment.

-From a community standpoint, the City of San Bernardino has an bright future, with new exciting projects, special events and new ways of doing business just over the horizon.
 San Bernardino is, now more than ever, a city of opportunity.
 As the City rests in the heart of inland Southern California it offers affordable housing, a pathways-focused public education system, an innovative Cal-State university, low-cost of doing business, a large labor force, and a multifaceted transportation hub.
-Opportunities for first-time home-buyers, entrepreneurs, investors and employers are vast, one only needs to see the potential.
+Opportunities for first-time home buyers, entrepreneurs, investors and employers are vast; one only needs to see the potential.